SacraDoctrina/SacraDoctrina/Library/A History of Christian Thought.md

 The fourth point in which the Platonic tradition was important was its idea of providence.

+A fifth element was added to the Platonic tradition which came from Aristotle.
+The divine is a form without matter, perfect in itself.
+This is the profoundest idea in Aristotle.
+This highest form, called "God", is moving the world, not causally by pushing it from the outside, but by driving everything finite toward him by means of love.

 * The Stoics

+Logos means "word".
+But it also refers to the meaning of a word, the reasonable structure which is indicated by a word.
+Therefore, Logos can also mean the universal law of reality.

+For the Stoics the Logos was the divine power which is present in everything that is.
+There are three aspects to it, all of which become extremely important in the later development.
+The first is the law of nature.
+Secondly, Logos means the moral law.
+Thirdly, Logos also means man's ability to recognize reality; we could call it "theoretical reason".

 * Eclecticism